the high guide to cannabis sativa (hemp) seed oil

 when applied to the skin, Cannabis sativa (hemp) seed oil:

 - Helps calm inflammation

 - Balances all skin types with adaptogenic action

 what exactly is Cannabis sativa (hemp) seed oil?

-Cannabis sativa (hemp) seed oil is oil that comes from the seed of the low product THC variety of Cannabis sativa which is also more commonly known as hemp.
-Cannabis sativa seed oil is the International Nomenclature of Cosmetic Ingredients (INCI) name for the low-THC producing variety of Cannabis sativa commonly known as hemp.
+Cannabis sativa (hemp) seed oil is the nutrient-dense oil that comes from the seeds of the low-producing THC variety of the Cannabis sativa plant, which is more commonly known as hemp.
+Cannabis sativa seed oil is the International Nomenclature of Cosmetic Ingredients (INCI) name for hempseed oil.

 INCI is a system of names for waxes, oils, pigments, chemicals, and other ingredients used to formulate cosmetic products based on scientific names and Latin species naming.

 where does Cannabis sativa (hemp) seed oil come from?

 Cannabis sativa (hemp) seed oil is extracted from the seeds of legal Cannabis sativa (hemp) plants that produce less than 0.3% THC.
 Cannabis sativa (hemp) seed oil is extracted by cold pressing the seeds to separate the seed's oil from the seed's protein.
 Cold pressing is a safe extraction method that doesn’t involve chemicals and preserves the nutrient content of the seed.